QuantumConcepts/easy-sync/README.md

     void errorCallback(message)

 *Notes*
-- `timeline` is optional, in case you're building a timeline dynamically and in some cases it could be empty.
+- The `timeline` parameter is optional in case you're building a timeline dynamically and in some cases it could be empty.
-- Note that either `callback` or `errorCallback` are executed, never both.
+- Either `callback` or `errorCallback` are executed, never both.

 ## Where are the examples?
 You can view the tests in [test/test.js](https://github.com/QuantumConcepts/easy-sync/blob/master/test/test.js), or see below.